Source code for ergodic_insurance.simulation

 from .insurance import InsurancePolicy

-from .insurance_program import InsuranceProgram
+from .insurance_program import EnhancedInsuranceLayer, InsuranceProgram

 from .loss_distributions import LossData, LossEvent, ManufacturingLossGenerator